thesammy58/Randomized-Loading-Screens/README.md

 -Copy randomly selected loading screen package to a new folder called "LoadingScreen" located inside your mods folder.
 It will be called active_loadingscreen.package

--On first run, add a new entry to resource.cfg ensuring this package takes precedence over all other potential loading screen UI edits (it will first save a back up of your current resource.cfg to the LoadingScreen folder, just in case)
+-Add/check for a new entry to resource.cfg ensuring this package takes precedence over all other potential loading screen UI edits (it will first save a back up of your current resource.cfg to the LoadingScreen folder before editing it, just in case)

 -Writes to a file called last_pick.txt (also in the LoadingScreen folder) to help ensure that the same loading screen is never randomly selected twice in a row